Zandacr0ss/TrauX1.0/README.md

-# TrauX1.0
+Hello world

-This is My First Repository / Test Repository
+This is my first repository
-Nothing New here
+Nothig new here
-Bye
+but as i'll learn github i'll add new programs and contribute to other projects Bye